 New Hampshire actually stands out for a lot of reasons.
 For starters, there’s no sales tax, so retailing is easy.
-But New Hampshire also ranks in 2nd place among states with the best quality of life statewide.
-Even better: the state has the second-best access to funding for businesses, making it very attainable to raise capital and manage start-up costs.
+But New Hampshire also ranks in second place among states with the best quality of life nationwide.
+Even better: the state has the second-best access to funding for businesses, making it very attainable to raise capital and manage startup costs.

 What else can online business formation companies do?